Check out our videos of the performances and photographs of the entire week from past years on our multimedia page.

 If you have any questions just reach out to the workshop coordinators: email@example.com

 Classes are taught by world-class instructors in the art.
-While we are still finalizing our instructor list for 2014, last year's NYC Intensive instructors included: Jared Kirby, John Lennox, and Kyle Rowling.
+While we are still finalizing our instructor list for 2015, past NYC Intensive instructors included: Jared Kirby, John Lennox, and Kyle Rowling.

 This workshop is an immersion into the AoC company which has been actively transferring historical combat styles to stage and film for over a decade.
 Members are trained in historical combat styles and learn how to make them safe and replicable for stage and screen.
 Our training and expertise has enhanced theatre, film and TV with authentic and realistic combat sequences all around the world.